-It is common for people to be shocked at the cost of bumper repairs.
-Why is this a common surprise, the main cause is often contributed to not really understanding the concept of modern bumpers compared to those in history.
-Originally, bumpers were a feature simply bolted to the frame with a few bolts, often made from metal or wood to take the blow from bumping into objects.
-This made them much easier to replace or remove for repairs.
+If you’ve had a fender bender you’re likely searching for bumper repair cost.
+A lot of vehicle owners are shocked at the cost of bumper repairs.
+This is due to most motorists not knowing about advancements in vehicle production and the cost of modern materials.
+In the earliest cars, bumpers were a feature simply bolted to the frame with a few bolts, often made from metal or wood to take the blow from bumping into objects.
+This made them much easier and cheap to replace or remove for repairs.

 In recent decades, technology has advanced and this has increased the complexity of bumpers as well.
 Today, bumpers are more than a piece to protect the body of a vehicle from being damaged when the driver bumps objects, there are integrated components which offer higher performance functions to protect the driver.
 Because of this, the cost of bumper repairs has went up, to better understand the repair costs, a person first needs to have an understanding of what modern bumpers do, and what is involved when removing or replacing a bumper.